 Real World Banking and Finance

-Edited by Doug Orr, Marty Wolfson, and Chris Sturr
+Edited by Doug Orr, Alejandro Reuss, Chris Sturr, and Marty Wolfson

 - Date of publication:

 What is money?
+Who controls the Fed?
 How does the stock market work?
-Who controls the Fed?
 What is a bailout?
-Where is the banking industry headed?
-Real World Banking and Finance provides lively answers to these questions.
-This clearly-written, carefully-researched anthology is an excellent supplement to introductory macroeconomics and finance textbooks.
+What are hedge funds and private-equity firms?
+What are the causes and consequences of exchange-rate fluctuations?
+Real World Banking and Finance provides lively answers to these important questions.
+This clearly written, carefully researched anthology is an excellent supplementary text for introductory courses on money and banking.

-Featuring 61 articles by William Black, Robert Pollin, Joseph Stiglitz, Jim Campen, David Kotz, Arthur MacEwan, and many others, Real World Banking and Finance helps students understand interest rates, the stock and bond markets, currency, global financial institutions, retirement finance, regulatory reform, and much more.
-The book also includes thought-provoking proposals for restructuring the financial system to make it more effective and more democratic.
+Real World Banking and Finance helps students understand interest rates, the stock and bond markets, currencies and exchange rates, global financial institutions, retirement finance, mortgages and the housing market, regulatory reform, and much more.

 "I thoroughly enjoy using Real World Banking in class.
 The readings allow students to critically appraise the conventional wisdom and traditionally sacrosanct institutions such as the Fed and the 'free market.'"